 An increasing number of pharmaceutical and biotechnology sponsors are already using wearables to realise the potential benefits.
 Around 1,400 clinical trials have been conducted using wearable devices (3)

 These studies involve therapeutic areas including asthma, cancer, schizophrenia and diabetes.
 Just a couple of examples include:

 Rheumatoid Arthritis Analysis

-The US Memorial Sloan Kettering Cancer Center (MSK) recently teamed up with cloud-based analytics company Medidata to assess myeloma patients’ quality of life.
+The US Memorial Sloan Kettering Cancer Center (MSK) teamed up with cloud-based analytics company Medidata to assess myeloma patients’ quality of life.
 These study patients will use wearables to continuously track their activity and sleep, and mobile apps to answer surveys about life quality aspects such as appetite and fatigue.
 If this pilot study proves accurate, reliable and easy for patients to use, then MSK researchers are planning to expand this research to a larger trial.
 Medidata may also plan to partner with other organisations if the MSK study goes well (5).